HutechCJ/ProfioApp/apps/docs/docs/system-design/buildingblock.md

 <p align="justify">
 CQRS (Command Query Responsibility Segregation) is a software design pattern that separates the read and write operations of a system into two distinct models.
 The Command model handles write operations, while the Query model handles read operations.
 This separation allows for the optimization of each model for its specific purpose, improving performance and scalability.
 The Mediator Pattern is used to implement CQRS, decoupling the Command and Query models and enabling communication between them.
 The Mediator Pattern also allows for the addition of new handlers without modifying existing handlers, improving the system's flexibility and maintainability.
 </p>

+We have also implemented the following design patterns:

+- Repository Pattern
+- Unit of Work
+- Specification Pattern
+- Options Pattern
+- Inversion of Control / Dependency Injection

 ## Communication Protocols